 Now, we are ready to calculate the expressions of the oscillation probability to first order in the expansion parameters.
 Following ref.~\cite{Martinez-Soler:2018lcy}, we categorize $P(\nu_{\beta} \rightarrow \nu_{\alpha})$ into the three types of terms:

 where

-The terminologies introduced above with the subscripts ``EV'' and ``UV'' imply the $\alpha$ parameter dependent but unitary evolution part, and the genuine non-unitary contribution, respectively~\cite{Martinez-Soler:2018lcy}.

 At the end of Appendix~\ref{sec:DMP-UV-formulation}, we will obtain the zeroth and first order expressions of the flavor-basis $S$ matrix.
 The $\nu$SM part of the oscillation probability $P(\nu_{\beta} \rightarrow \nu_{\alpha})_{\nu\text{SM} }^{(0+1)}$ to first order in $\epsilon$ is fully calculated in ref.~\cite{Denton:2016wmg}, and therefore we do not repeat.
 The accuracy of the first order formulas $P(\nu_{\beta} \rightarrow \nu_{\alpha})_{\nu\text{SM} }^{(0+1)}$ are verified in ref.~\cite{Parke:2019vbs}.
-For the explicit expressions of the $\nu$SM part of the probabilities, we refer arXiv v3 of ref.~\cite{Minakata:2020oxb} for the expressions in all the relevant channels.
+For the explicit expressions of the $\nu$SM part of the probabilities, we refer arXiv v3 of ref.~\cite{Minakata:2020oxb} for the formulas in all the relevant channels.
 Since our interest in this paper is on the $\nu$SM - UV phase correlations, we focus on $P(\nu_{\beta} \rightarrow \nu_{\alpha})_{ \text{ EV } }^{(1)}$ and $P(\nu_{\beta} \rightarrow \nu_{\alpha})_{ \text{ UV } }^{(1)}$, hereafter.\footnote{ One may ask why we do not include the second order UV effect.
-As a possible target effect, we anticipate ``a small but robust'' evidence for departure from the $\nu$SM, as mentioned in Introduction.
+We assume, as the objective of our investigation, ``a small but robust'' evidence for departure from the $\nu$SM as mentioned in Introduction.
 In diagnosing non-unitarity via $S_{\nu\text{SM}}^{*} S_{ \text{UV} }$, the leading-order effect is from the first order terms of $S_{ \text{UV} }$.
 If we assume $\sim$1\% level non-unitarity, the second order corrections must be negligible.
 If the UV effect turns out to be $\sim$10\% level it would be a suggestion for revising the zeroth-order paradigm. }